haukex/raspinotes/BaseInstall.md

       1. Locales: Add needed locales (for me, `en_US.UTF-8` and `de_DE.UTF-8`), don't delete existing locales, set `C.UTF-8` as default

-      2. I prefer turning off predictable network interface names (this gives `eth0` instead of `enxMACADDR`; the WiFi adapter is apparently always called `wlan0`)
+      2. I prefer turning *off* "predictable network interface names" (this gives `eth0` instead of `enxMACADDR`; the WiFi adapter is apparently always called `wlan0`)

-      3. Optional: Any other options as appropriate
+      3. Optional: Any other options as appropriate (serial port, I2C, etc.)

-      4. Since I usually configure my RPi remotely with no keyboard connected, the keyboard configuration in `raspi-config` usually fails, so if that happens, edit `/etc/default/keyboard` and set e.g. `XKBLAYOUT="de"` and `XKBVARIANT="nodeadkeys"`
+      4. If the keyboard layout wasn't configured in the RPi Imager above, then since I usually configure my RPi remotely with no keyboard connected, the keyboard configuration in `raspi-config` usually fails, so if that happens, edit `/etc/default/keyboard` and set e.g. `XKBLAYOUT="de"` and `XKBVARIANT="nodeadkeys"` (or perhaps `XKBLAYOUT="us,de"` and `XKBVARIANT=",nodeadkeys"` with `XKBOPTIONS="grp:sclk_toggle,grp_led:scroll"`)

    3. `sudo apt update && sudo apt full-upgrade -y && sudo apt autoremove -y && echo Done` (reboot afterward is usually necessary)

-   4. `sudo apt-get install --no-install-recommends aptitude ufw vim git screen moreutils minicom ntpdate socat lsof tshark dnsutils elinks lftp jq zip tofrodos proxychains4 build-essential cpanminus liblocal-lib-perl perl-doc python3-pip python3-dev`
+   4. `sudo apt install --no-install-recommends rsyslog aptitude ufw vim git screen moreutils minicom ntpdate socat lsof tshark dnsutils elinks lftp jq zip tofrodos proxychains4 build-essential cpanminus liblocal-lib-perl perl-doc python3-pip python3-dev`
-      (these are my preferred tools on top of the Lite edition, you may modify this as you like)
+      - These are my preferred tools on top of the Lite edition, you may of course modify this list as you like
       - Note: The installation of `tshark` will ask whether non-superusers should be able to capture packets, I usually say yes
+      - Note: The following packages were already installed on the Lite edition last time I checked: `zip build-essential` (but it doesn't hurt to list them above anyway)
+      - The installation of `rsyslog` is not strictly necessary, but newer versions of Debian/Raspbian use `journalctl` and `/var/log/syslog` doesn't exist by default anymore; this installation brings it back.

    5. Misc.

       - Edit `/etc/ssh/sshd_config` and set `PermitRootLogin no`
-      - `sudo adduser pi wireshark`
+      - `sudo adduser $USER wireshark`
       - `perl -Mlocal::lib >>~/.profile`
       - Set up any files like `.bash_aliases`, `.vimrc`, etc.
+         - My own "dotfiles" repo: `mkdir -vp ~/code && git clone https://github.com/haukex/dotfiles.git ~/code/dotfiles && echo "~/code/dotfiles" >>~/.git-mysync && ~/code/dotfiles/bootstrap.sh`

 3. **UFW**: `sudo ufw allow OpenSSH && sudo ufw enable`